-MRI is preferred to CT when soft-tissue contrast resolution must be highly detailed (eg, to evaluate intracranial or spinal cord abnormalities, inflammation, trauma, suspected musculoskeletal tumors, internal joint derangement).
-MRI is also useful for evaluating the following:
+MRI is preferred to CT when soft-tissue contrast resolution must be highly detailed (eg, to evaluate intracranial or spinal cord abnormalities, inflammation, trauma, suspected musculoskeletal tumors, or internal joint derangement).
+MRI is also useful for the following:

 The most commonly used agents are gadolinium derivatives, which have magnetic properties that affect proton relaxation times.
-MRI of intra-articular structures may include injection of a gadolinium derivative into a joint.
+MRI of intra-articular structures may include injection of a diluted gadolinium derivative into a joint.

 Diffusion (diffusion-weighted) MRI:

 Signal intensities are related to diffusion of water molecules in tissue.
 This type of MRI can be used

 Echo planar imaging:

 In the most common type, the brain is scanned at low resolution very frequently (eg, every 2 to 3 sec).
-The change in oxygenated Hb can be discerned and used to estimate metabolic activity.
-Mechanisms of various neural mechanisms can be studied in research settings.
+The change in oxygenated Hb can be discerned and used to estimate metabolic activity of different parts of the brain.

 Gradient echo imaging:

 Gradient echo is a pulse sequence that can be used for fast imaging of moving blood and CSF (eg, in MRA).
-Because this technique is fast, it can reduce motion artifacts (eg, blurring) during imaging that requires patients to hold their breath (eg, during imaging of cardiac and abdominal structures).
+Because this technique is fast, it can reduce motion artifacts (eg, blurring) during imaging that requires patients to hold their breath (eg, during imaging of cardiac. pulmonary, and abdominal structures).

 Magnetic resonance spectroscopy (MRS):